Your school is a gem.

 We say goodbye to three staff members.
 Mr Siggins will be retiring after many years serving the school.
 Originally a PE coach then a Teaching Assistant, he retrained as a teacher and began his first teaching post here in 2010.
 We will certainly miss his presence and involvement with the school; from football, cricket, rugby and latterly gardening clubs to hymn practices and much more!
 However I don’t think he will be too much of a stranger somehow!

 We also say thank you and goodbye to Miss Walpole who is leaving to take up teacher training in September.
-I used to teacher Charlotte (in Year 5!) at my old school so it is lovely to see her fulfilling her potential in this way.
+I used to teach Charlotte (in Year 5!) at my old school so it is lovely to see her fulfilling her potential in this way.
 Charlotte was employed on a fixed year contract using some additional funding the school received and unfortunately due to funding restraints, there are no plans to replace her.

 Mrs Holgate is also leaving.
 Mrs Holgate has been working between St Mary’s and Buckland Newton Primary School this year.
 She has been offered a full time post with Buckland Newton which is obviously more convenient for her.
 Thank you Emma for all your help over the past year.
 There are collections in the office for all three staff members if anyone wishes to contribute.